 Health Benefits of GFD

-Nowadays gluten free alternative products and meal options can be found in supermarkets.
+Nowadays you can find plenty of gluten free alternative products and meal options in supermarkets.
 Think of foods such as gluten free breads, pasta, sauces and stuff.
 Even restaurants include gluten free dishes in their dinner menus.

 Gluten can also be found in foods you didn’t expect: soy sauce, spice mixes, rubs and seasonings, chocolate, soups, ready meals and frozen foods such as ice cream, whisky and bourbon and seitan.
 I even read that certain types of toothpaste contain gluten!